 Humanity In Crisis: Ethical and Religious Response to Refugees

 Georgetown University Press hosted a book launch for Fr.
 David Hollenbach SJ‘s new book, Humanity in Crisis: Ethical and Religious Response to Refugees.
 It took place on Wednesday, January 22, 2020, at 3:30 pm, on the main campus at Georgetown.

 The major humanitarian crises of recent years are well known: the Shoah, the killing fields of Cambodia, the Rwandan genocide, the massacre in Bosnia, and the tsunami in Southeast Asia, not to mention bloody conflicts in South Sudan, Syria, and Afghanistan.
 Millions have been killed and many millions more have been driven from their homes; the number of refugees and internally displaced persons has reached record levels.
 Could these crises have been prevented?
 Why do they continue to happen?
 This book seeks to understand how humanity is in crisis, and what we can do about it.
-Hollenbach draws on the values that have shaped major humanitarian initiatives over the past century and a half, such as the commitments of the International Committee of the Red Cross, Oxfam, Doctors without Borders, as well as the values of diverse religious traditions, including Catholicism, to examine the scope of our responsibilities and practical solutions to these global crises.
+Hollenbach draws on the values that have shaped major humanitarian initiatives over the past century and a half, such as the commitments of the International Committee of the Red Cross, Oxfam, and Doctors without Borders, as well as the values of diverse religious traditions, including Catholicism, to examine the scope of our responsibilities and practical solutions to these global crises.
 He also explores the economic and political causes of these tragedies and uncovers key moral issues for both policymakers and for practitioners working in humanitarian agencies and faith communities.

 Catholic Higher Education Amidst the Israeli-Palestinian Conflict